kalyanikhona/llm-model-behavior-research/logbook/observations/2025-llm-behavior-experiments.md

 ---
 ## August 21, 2025 (Thursday)

-- LLM vector behavior research
+- LLM vector behavior search
 - How do different prompt styles affect clustering in the model's internal vector space?
+- Auction workflow for contextual real time ads in LLMs (3rd party or enterprise), real-time selection from pre-computed options model

 ## August 20, 2025 (Wednesday)